-Link between thresholds and appearance.
-The technique developed here probes the constancy of a perceptual representation of a task-relevant variable (here perceived object lightness) by measuring how variation in a task-irrelevant scene variable (here the reflectance of the background surfaces) elevate thresholds for detecting changes in the task-relevant variable.
-As with other threshold-based methods for approaching the stability of object appearance (see Introduction), it is not known the extent to which the results of our technique may be used to predict the task-relevant stability of object appearance, as judged using subjective methods, across changes in a task-irrelevant scene variable.
+Link between thresholds and estimates.
+The technique developed here probes the constancy of a perceptual representation of a task-relevant variable (e.g., perceived object lightness) by measuring how variation in a task-irrelevant scene variable (e.g., background surface reflectance) elevates thresholds for detecting changes in the task-relevant variable.
+As with other threshold-based methods for approaching the stability of perceptual estimates (see Introduction), it is not known the extent to which the results may be used to predict the stability of perceptual estimates across changes in other scene variables.
 Experiments that explore this link are of considerable interest.

 Applications to understanding neural mechanisms.
 A longstanding goal of vision science is to connect psychophysical performance to its underlying neural mechanisms.
-(Shadlen, Britten, Newsome, & Movshon, 1996; Parker & Newsome, 1998; Cohen & Newsome, 2009; Nienborg, Cohen, & Cumming, 2012; Ruff, Ni, & Cohen, 2018)For probing mechanisms that mediate perceptual constancies, our paradigm has the attractive property that there is a well-defined correct answer on each trial, so that performance-contingent rewards can be provided to animal subjects.
-There are analytical methods for linking psychophysical discrimination performance to the response properties of neural populations that can be applied to studies like those performed here (Salzman & Newsome, 1994; Shadlen, Britten, Newsome, & Movshon, 1996; Cohen & Maunsell, 2011; Ruff & Cohen, 2019).Complementing these measurements with normative analyses that leverage receptive fields that encode the optimal stimulus features for specific tasks and that optimally decode the responses of these receptive fields into estimates (or forced-choice responses) will help enrich our understanding of the links between sensory-perceptual processing, neural computation, and psychophysical performance (Geisler, Najemnik, & Ing, 2009; Burge & Jaini, 2017; Jaini & Burge, 2017; Burge, 2020).
+For probing mechanisms that mediate perceptual constancies, our paradigm has the attractive feature that there is a well-defined correct answer on each trial, so that for studies with animal subjects it is possible to provide performance-contingent reward.
+In addition, there are well-worked out methods for predicting psychophysical discrimination performance from recordings of the responses of neural populations (Shadlen, Britten, Newsome, & Movshon, 1996; Parker & Newsome, 1998; Cohen & Newsome, 2009; Nienborg, Cohen, & Cumming, 2012; Ruff, Ni, & Cohen, 2018), and the theoretical links between such analysis and performance should continue to hold when task-irrelevant stimulus variation is added to the paradigm.
+Complementing these measurements with normative analyses that leverage receptive fields that encode the optimal stimulus features for specific tasks and that optimally decode the responses of these receptive fields into estimates (or forced-choice responses) will help enrich our understanding of the links between sensory-perceptual processing, neural computation, and psychophysical performance (Geisler, Najemnik, & Ing, 2009; Burge & Jaini, 2017; Jaini & Burge, 2017; Burge, 2020).
 There have already been some successes of this approach in the domains of blur, binocular disparity, and speed estimation in naturalistic images (Burge & Geisler, 2011; Burge & Geisler, 2014; Burge & Geisler, 2015; Chin & Burge, 2020).
-We are excited about the potential of our paradigm to be adopted to provide rigorous quantitative insights about the sensory-perceptual processing and the neural computations underlying color constancy in particular, and perceptual constancy more generally.(Singh, Cottaris, Heasly, Brainard, & Burge, 2018)
+We are excited about the potential of our paradigm to provide rigorous quantitative insights about the sensory-perceptual processing and the neural computations underlying color constancy in particular, and perceptual constancy more generally.
+Our previous computational work on lightness constancy is relevant in this context (Singh, Cottaris, Heasly, Brainard, & Burge, 2018).

 Model of natural surface reflectances.
 We used a statistical model of naturally-occurring surface reflectances to determine the distribution from which we sampled the background surface reflectance functions.
 This model was developed in our earlier work (Singh, Cottaris, Heasly, Brainard, & Burge, 2018; see also Brainard & Freeman, 1997; Zhang & Brainard, 2004).
-This model is based on measurements of surface reflectance functions of the Munsell papers (Kelly, Gibson, & Nickerson, 1943) as well as surfaces characterized by Vrhel (1994).
-Although we view this as a reasonable model, it is important to note that the quantitative relation we measured between the magnitude of internal noise and the effect of external noise for natural surface reflectances depends on our choice of surface reflectance model.
-If the model overestimates the variation in natural surfaces, the effect of external noise for such variation is less than we estimated.
-Conversely, if the model underestimates the variation in natural surfaces.
-We discuss elsewhere other approaches to modeling naturally occurring surface variations, and present limitations on those methods (Singh, Cottaris, Heasly, Brainard, & Burge, 2018).
-Future refinement of surface reflectance models could be used in conjunction with the linear receptive field model we report here, to refine the estimate of the effect of naturally occurring background variation on object lightness perception.
+The model is based on measurements of surface reflectance functions of the Munsell papers (Kelly, Gibson, & Nickerson, 1943) as well as natural surfaces characterized by Vrhel (1994).
+Although we view this as a reasonable model, it is important to note that the quantitative relation we measured between the magnitude of internal noise and the effect of external noise for natural surface reflectances depends on how the distribution of natural surface reflectances is modeled.
+If the model of surface reflectance overestimates the variation in natural surfaces, the effect of external noise in natural scenes will be less than we estimated.
+Conversely, if the model of surface reflectance underestimates the variation in natural surfaces, the effect of external noise in natural scenes will be greater than we estimated (Singh, Cottaris, Heasly, Brainard, & Burge, 2018).
+Future refinement of surface reflectance models could be used in conjunction with the parameters linear receptive field model developed here, without need for new data collection, to refine the estimate of the effect of naturally occurring background variation on object lightness perception.